BinaryMuse/imgsible/README.md

 ### Pros

 * Components don't have to know about the Stores at all--they are coupled only by the state that the Stores generate.
 * Data flow is still top-down and one-directional from the components perspective.
 A request for change goes out to the Dispatcher and the new state flows in to the top-level component to flow down to children.
+Components do not reference stores at all.
 * Stores can easily be passed parameters to change their behavior on the client and server.
 For example, the `ImageStore` takes an `ImageDb` as a parameter.
 The server version uses Redis, while the client version makes XHR requests.
 They otherwise have the same API and use promises, so the Store need not know the difference.
+Adding new features that work on both the client and the server is surprisingly painless.

 ### Cons